A call for Digital Education

 Your grandchildren should face a better future - at least as regards education.

-will be visionaries, shareholders, programmers and inventors who decide
+visionaries, shareholders, programmers and inventors who decide whether

-whether AI Education becomes a soulless monster or mankinds beloved
+AI Education becomes a soulless monster or mankinds beloved next big

 grandchildren and neighbours will be their judges.

-pages ar not about buying some tablets for school classes or about new
+about buying some tablets for school classes or about new lessons nor

-visionary views, bridging between classical humanism and future AI uses.
-It
+and single researchers, bridging between classical humanism and coming

-excerpts my recent research in present education developments,
+AI.
+It excerpts research in present AI education developments,

 worldwide.
 It also gives programmers some hints to competitors and